lambert-stephen/U-Graduate/README.md

 Finish implementing what we did not get to do for checkpoint 2.
 Also start making the front end more interactive.

 Fabian - establish access control for CRUD operations.
-For example, properly add users to spring security with relative permissions when an admin adds another student or another admin.
+For example, properly add users to spring security with relative permissions when an user adds another student or another user.

 ## Deliverables for final project